williamw520/zigjr/README.md

 # ZigJR - JSON-RPC 2.0 Library for Zig

+<strong>(Note: ZigJR 2.0 is under development.
+It will introduce some breaking changes.
+The main changes are for adding session based handling support and multi-thread support.)</strong>

 ZigJR is a lightweight Zig library providing a full implementation of the JSON-RPC 2.0 protocol, with message streaming on top, and a smart function dispatcher that turns native Zig functions into RPC handlers.
 It aims to make building JSON-RPC applications in Zig simple and straightforward.